clevepl/aspen-book-list/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/aspen-book-list` directory, or install the plugin through the WordPress plugins screen directly.
+1. Work with Aspen support and direct them to make an authorized API token for you.
+1. In your website's wp-config.php, add the line `define( 'ASPEN_API_AUTHORIZATION_TOKEN', 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX');` with XXXXXXXXXXXXXXXXXXXXXXXX replacing your API key.
+1. Clone this repository and place it in plugins folder if your website.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress (or WP-CLI).

+== For Development ==

+1. Clone repository
+2. run `npm run install` within the directory

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= Does this use WordPress' interactivity API ?  =

+No, not yet; might be on the radar.

+= Why does the list not display within the editor?  =

+That would be nice; but would be additional work to do; maybe in the future.

 == Screenshots ==